FLCCA Osceola Board and Operation Policies

 Florida Cyber Charter Academy@Osceola Admissions Process

 Florida Cyber Charter Academy@Osceola admits any student, who is eligible to attend a public school in Florida.
 Under Florida’s new controlled open enrollment law, students may enroll in FLCCA@Osceola even if the student does not reside in Osceola County.
 FLCCA@Osceola is committed to enrolling a diverse student population, as set forth by the provisions of the Florida Educational Equity Act, Section 1000.05(2)(a), and prohibits discrimination on the basis of race, national original, gender, marital status, ethnicity, or disability.
 All interested students are encouraged to apply for enrollment.

 As provided for in Florida’s Charter School Legislation, the school will give enrollment priority to the following student populations if a spot is available:

 - Students who reside in Osceola county.

 - Students who are the sibling of a student enrolled in the school.

 - Students who are the children of an employee or founding governing board member of the charter school.

-Once we reach capacity, all applications received after the open enrollment window will be placed on the wait list in the order in which they are received.
+Once the school is at capacity, all students who apply will be placed on a waiting list in the order in which the application is received.

 Which grades can students apply to enter?

-Florida Cyber Charter Academy (FLCCA)@Osceola offers grades Kindergarten through 12th grade.
-Applications for the 2018-2019 school year will continue to be accepted throughout the academic year and will be approved, based on available seats
+Florida Cyber Charter Academy@Osceola serves students in grades Kindergarten through 8th grade.
+Applications for the 2021-2022 school year will continue to be accepted throughout the academic year and will be approved, based on available seats.

 Are there any seats for next school year?